-Figure 7: Germany: Contribution of experts to forecasts.
-Quasi-real time - EWA weight and giving the signal.
+Figure 8: Germany: Contribution of experts to forecasts.
+Quasi-real time - EWA systemic crisis and less time between the batch sample and the out-of-sample systemic crises.

 Online Aggregation Rule RMSE AUROC

 EWA 0.21 0.84

 Best convex combination 0.19 0.84

 Uniform 0.41 0.78